-Global patterns of vertical stratification
+Global patterns of verticality

 Across vertebrate classes, there was a latitudinal gradient in assemblage verticality characterized by higher verticality than expected by chance in tropical regions (Figure 1).
 The latitudinal gradient in assemblage verticality remained apparent when only forested biomes were considered, indicating that lack of arboreality in temperate regions is not caused by lack of vegetation to support arboreal lifestyles (Fig. S 1).

+“The tropical bird species diversity is much greater than the temperate one for habitats of comparable profile” (MacArthur and MacArthur 1961)

+Environmental drivers of verticality